RIM-8 Talos: Fate

 Long Beach had her Talos launcher removed in 1978.
 Talos was phased out of fleet service with the decommissioning of USS Oklahoma City in 1979, though the Albany-class ships carrying the system soldiered on a few more years with the launchers left in place until they were retired in 1980.
 After 21 years of fleet service, the missile was replaced by the RIM-67 Standard missile, which was fired from the smaller Mk10 launcher.

 Two Talos missiles are on display at the Military Honor Park located near the entrance of the South Bend International Airport in South Bend, Indiana.

-A Talos missile is displayed in the atrium of the South Bend Regional Airport (historically known as Bendix Field).
+A Talos missile was displayed in the atrium of the South Bend Regional Airport (historically known as Bendix Field), but was removed in 2021 to be displayed in the Manufacturing Victory exhibit at The History Museum in South Bend.
+After the exhibit closed, the missile did not return to the airport.

 Another example can be seen at the Patriots Point Naval & Maritime Museum, located at Mount Pleasant, South Carolina.

 A Talos Missile can also be seen on display at the Muskogee War Memorial Park located in Muskogee, Oklahoma.

 A Talos missile is on display at Naval Weapons Station Yorktown in Yorktown, Virginia.

 A Talos missile is on display at The US Navy's Guided Missile School at Dam Neck, in Virginia Beach, Virginia, just outside of the main building of the NAVGMSCOL.

-Two Talos missiles are on display, in launch position, on the stern of USS Little Rock at the Buffalo & Erie County Naval & Military Park located in Buffalo, New York.
+Two Talos missiles are on display, in launch position, on the stern of USS Little Rock at the Buffalo and Erie County Naval & Military Park located in Buffalo, New York.

 A Talos missile and booster were on display at Rita Blanca Park (home of the XIT Rodeo & Reunion) in Dalhart, Texas, at least from 1981 or earlier, but as of 2017 had been removed.

 A Talos missile is on display in the Steven F. Udvar-Hazy Center at the Washington Dulles International Airport.

+A Talos missile is on outdoor display in front of the Missiles and More Museum on Topsail Island, NC.
+Notably, this location is also the birthplace of the RIM-8 Talos missile, having been a result of the research effort on ramjets and surface-to-air missiles which took place on Topsail Island from 1946 to 1948, as part of Operation Bumblebee.